 - San Francisco-Oakland-Hayward, Calif.

-San Jose-Sunnyvale-Santa Clara, Calif.
+- San Jose-Sunnyvale-Santa Clara, Calif.

 - Spokane-Spokane Valley, Wash.

 Familiar suspects in the top 10Most of the metro areas that made this year's top 10 ranking were in the top 10 last year, which was based on 2011 vehicle-theft data.
 Modesto and Fresno switched places from last year when Fresno was No. 1 and Modesto was No. 2.
 "Those places show up year after year on the [top 10] list," NICB spokesperson Frank Scafidi says.
 Newcomers to the latest top 10 list are Redding, Calif., and the San Jose-Sunnyvale-Santa Clara, Calif. areas.
 Redding, about 160 miles north of Sacramento, skyrocketed to No. 10 from No. 40, and the San Jose-Sunnyvale-Santa Clara area -- home to Silicon Valley -- rose to No. 7 from No. 20.